About IReSH

 Co-Chair (Blood-borne viruses)

-A Public and Community Engagement Consultant and Trustee of Waverley Care (Scotland’s largest Sexual Health Charity)
+A Public and Community Engagement Consultant and Trustee of Waverley Care (Scotland’s largest Sexual Health Charity).
+Also leads the Unseen Hands project involving lived-experience in fundamental virology research.

 Previous IReSH team members:

-Co-chairs: Ingrid Young, Sally Brown, Carrie Purcell, Julie Riddell, Jamie Frankis, Lisa McDaid
+Co-chairs: Ruth Lewis, Ingrid Young, Sally Brown, Carrie Purcell, Julie Riddell, Jamie Frankis, Lisa McDaid